RodionGlezerov/aqa-test-task-flutter-master/README.md

 preconditions:
 create yellow screen widget instance
 steps:
-1. the "random number" button should be displayed, the screen background yellow, and the "back" button should be displayed
+1. The "random number" button should be displayed, the screen background yellow, and the "back" button should be displayed
-2. click on the "random number" button and check that the number between 0 and 49 is displayed in blue
+2. Click on the "random number" button and check that the number between 0 and 49 is displayed in blue